IGPenguin/mobile-toolkit/README.md

 * App restart may be necessary on lower APIs

 ### aweb
+`aweb "google.com"`

-* Open link passed as argument in web browser
+* Open link passed as an argument in web browser

 ### aoptions
 * `aoptions` Open system settings on a specific activity